 New subsection (g)(5) requires the railroad car to be stopped for unloading and secured so that it does not move.
-This proposal is necessary to prevent employees from getting hit or run over.
+This proposal prevents employees from getting hit or run over.

 New subsection (g)(6) requires that the employer have emergency means of stopping dump operations.
-This proposal is necessary to provide a system to interrupt or stop the operation in case there is an incident where the employee is exposed to the hazard of the dumping operation, for example, in case an employee gets trapped or is found trapped.
+This proposal provides a system to interrupt or stop the operation in case there is an incident where the employee is exposed to the hazard of the dumping operation, for example, in case an employee gets trapped or is found trapped.

 New subsection (g)(7) requires the employer to provide employee training as listed in subsections (g)(8) to (g)(12), which are requirements related to conveyors.
-This proposal is necessary to ensure the employees are properly trained in conveyor operations to prevent injuries.

 New subsection (g)(8) prohibits riding a coal or ash handling conveyor at all times.
 Employees can only cross over the conveyor belts at walkways or when it is de-energized and locked out.
-This proposal is necessary to prevent slips and falls.
+This proposal will prevent slips and falls.

 New subsection (g)(9) requires that the conveyor that could cause injury not be started until employees in the area are alerted by a signal or personnel that the conveyor is about to start.
-This proposal is necessary to provide a means to warn the employee so that the employee can move out of harm's way.
+This proposal provides a means to warn the employee so that the employee can move out of harm's way.

 New subsection (g)(10) contains provisions for conveyors that automatically are controlled or are controlled at remote locations.
 This subsection discusses the different methods that can be used to warn employees that the conveyor is about to start.
 This subsection requires that the conveyor be equipped with a device that audibly warns employees when the conveyor is about to start.
 A visual device can be substituted provided that the employer can demonstrate that equivalent protection is provided.
 This subsection also states that a warning sign can be substituted for an audible device if the employer can demonstrate that the system's function would be seriously delayed.
 Finally, warning signs may be provided in place of audible warning device for conveyor systems built before January 31, 1995, until the conveyor system is rebuilt.
-This proposal is necessary to provide an effective means to warn employees of the movement of the conveyor so that the employee can move out of harm's way.
+This proposal is to provide an effective means to warn employees of the movement of the conveyor so that the employee can move out of harm's way.

 New subsection (g)(11) contains provisions to provide means for stopping remotely or automatically controlled conveyors that have operating stations that are not manned or are beyond voice and visual contact from drive areas, loading areas, transfer points, and other locations on the conveyor path not guarded by location, or position or guards.
 Such means include emergency stop buttons, pull cords, limit switches, or similar emergency stop devices.
-This proposal is necessary to provide a means of stopping the movement of conveyors in case of an emergency.
+This proposal provides a means of stopping the movement of conveyors in case of an emergency.